gitcoinco/allo-starter-kit/tutorial.md

 }
 ```

+This will render the form for creating a new round.
+When successfully created a round the user is redirected to view the round details.
+Later we can create a different page where Round admins can manage the round.

 ### Discover Rounds Page

-Create a new file: `src/rounds/page.tsx`.
+Create a new file: `src/[chainId]/rounds/page.tsx`.

 DiscoverRounds is a pre-made component that does most of the heavy lifting in fetching and displaying rounds.